mullvad/mullvadvpn-app/README.md

 On Windows, when a process runs as a system service the variable `%APPDATA%` expands to `C:\Windows\system32\config\systemprofile\AppData\Roaming`.

+All directory paths are defined in, and fetched from, the `mullvad-paths` crate.

 #### Settings

-The directory and full path to the settings file is defined in `mullvad-daemon/src/settings.rs`
+The settings directory can be changed by setting the `MULLVAD_SETTINGS_DIR` environment variable.

 | Platform | Path |
 |----------|------|